 Zapier will show the webhook URL, which you need in Tripetto.
 So, copy the webhook URL and switch to Tripetto.

-Automate.
-The Automate pane will show up on the right side of the form builder.
+Connections.
+The Connections pane will show up on the right side of the form builder.

 Step 3 - Receive response data

-Next up, Zapier wants to test if the Zap is receiving data.
+Next up, Zapier wants to test if the Zap is receiving data and learn the structure of the form.
 To test this, we're going to submit a test response in our Tripetto form.

-After you completed your form, return to Zapier and you will see Zapier has found some data.
-When you click on the response, you'll recognize your test data.
+Test trigger.
+You will see Zapier has found some data.
+When you click on the response, you'll see the data from the form you just submitted.
 Sweet, you are connected!

 Step 4 - Add services